proveuswrong/website/src/projects/proveMeWrong.md

 [*] --> Live
 Live --> Live
-Live --> Challenged
-Live --> Withdrawn
-Challenged --> Debunked
-Challenged --> Live
+Live --> Challenged: challenge (by anyone, incurs a tax) Live --> AwaitingWithdrawal: initiate withdrawal (by claimer) AwaitingWithdrawal --> Withdrawn: wait for timelock and then execute withdrawal (by claimer, incurs no tax) Challenged --> Debunked: proven wrong by the challenger, DDR approves (incurs a tax) Challenged --> Live: DDR dismisses the challenger's attempt of proving wrong

 Withdrawn --> [*]
 Debunked --> [*]